Mobile Gateway¶

 sase mobile gateway start -b 100.64.0.10 -p 7629 -L

 Only use --allow-non-loopback / -L on trusted private networks.
-Do not expose the gateway directly to the public
+Do not expose the

-internet.
-The MVP pairing flow uses auditable one-time pairing codes and bearer tokens, not a hardened mTLS or SPAKE2
+pairing codes and bearer tokens, not a hardened mTLS or SPAKE2 protocol.

 Contract Snapshot¶